All Episodes

 Let me ask you this.

-Would it help your campaign in your opinion if Donald Trump went into campaign for you?
+Would it help your campaign, in your opinion, if Donald Trump went in to campaign for you?

 Absolutely.

-Uh he's uh 20,000 Democrats unenrolled to vote for him in the primary.
+20,000 Democrats unenrolled to vote for him in the primary.

 I was his co-chair for Massachusetts, and he is delivering on all the promises economically.

-Massachusetts has country leading low unemployment, three point five percent.
+Massachusetts has country-leading low unemployment, 3.5%.

-People in Massachusetts by the way, if they're just crumbs, why does everybody want their crumbs back so badly?
+By the way, if they're just crumbs, why does everybody want their crumbs back so badly?

 If it's only crumbs, let us keep it.

-They know with me that I've cut taxes and I want to continue the progress that's happening in Washington.
+They know with me that I've cut taxes, and I want to continue the progress that's happening in Washington.

-She wants, you know, obviously government run health care, which doesn't work.
+She wants, you know, obviously government-run health care, which doesn't work.

-She's putting the interest of uh people who are not citizens over those of Americans and I I think the Tibbett's family, uh, they deserve an apology in my opinion from her for not for being so basically unsensitive to the issue uh and and really just trying to make political points out of this whole thing.
+And I think the Tibbetts family, they deserve an apology, in my opinion, from her for not for being so basically unsensitive to the issue and really just trying to make political points out of this whole thing.

 Well, so I can't really even admit this, but it's the truth.

-When I lived in Rhode Island, I I could not get enough of watching Larry Byrd and Parrish and and DJ Kevin McHale, Danny Danny Ainge, you know, going up against uh Magic Johnson and Showtime in Los Angeles, one of the greatest moments in MBA history watching that rivalry is one of the best ever.
+When I lived in Rhode Island, I could not get enough of watching Larry Bird and Parrish and DJ Kevin McHale, Danny Ainge, you know, going up against Magic Johnson in Showtime in Los Angeles.

-Um, listen, we wish you a lot, Jeff.
+Well, listen, we wish you a lot, Jeff.

-We're gonna follow your race.
+We're going to follow your race.

 It sounds like you have your pulse on the people of Massachusetts.

-But we have the most important election I think in our lifetime, this midterm, which is coming up in just 74 days, and we're gonna follow your race closely.
+But we have the most important election, I think, in our lifetime this midterm, which is coming up in just 74 days.

 Thanks for being with us.